Vassals of the Kingdom of Jerusalem: Lordship of Scandalion

 Scandelion, today's Iskandarouna in the Tyre District of the South Governorate of Lebanon, was built in 1116 as a royal domain.
 Denys Pringle quotes William of Tyre indicating the year 1117 for the date when Baldwin I has built the castle of Scandalion.
 It became a lordship by 1148 when Guy of Scandalion was created lord.
+The lords of Scandalion were: